 Type 2 diabetes mellitus

-The amount of chromium in foods is variable and has been measured accurately in relatively few foods.
-Presently, there is no large database for the chromium content of foods.
-Processed meats, whole grain products, ready-to-eat bran cereals, green beans, broccoli, and spices are relatively rich in chromium.
-Foods high in simple sugars, such as sucrose and fructose, are not only low in chromium but have been found to promote chromium loss (2).
-Estimated average chromium intakes in the U.S. range from 23-29 mcg/day for adult women and 39-54 mcg/day for adult men (1).
-The chromium content of some foods is listed below in micrograms (mcg) (27).
-Because chromium content in different batches of the same food has been found to vary significantly, the information in the table below should serve only as a guide to the chromium content of foods.
+The amount of chromium in food is variable and has been measured accurately in relatively few foods.
+Presently, there is no large database for the chromium content of food.
+Processed meats, whole-grain products, high-bran cereals, green beans, broccoli, nuts, and egg yolk are good sources of chromium.
+Foods high in simple sugars, such as sucrose and fructose, are usually low in chromium and may actually promote chromium excretion (4).
+Estimated average chromium intakes in the US range from 23-29 mcg/day for adult women and 39-54 mcg/day for adult men (3).
+The chromium content of some foods is listed in the table below and expressed in micrograms (mcg) (51).
+Since chromium content varies significantly between different batches of the same food, the information provided in the table below should serve only as a guide to the chromium content of food.

 |Grape juice||8 fl. ounces||7.5|